-The Company has a revolving line of credit with PNC Bank, National Association (PNC Bank) of \$3,000,000.
-No amounts were outstanding under the line of credit as of both August 31, 2020 and 2019.
-At the option of the Company, outstanding advances under the line of credit bear interest at either (a) an annual rate based on LIBOR plus 2.15% for the applicable LIBOR interest period selected by the Company or (b) at the rate publicly announced by PNC Bank from time to time as its prime rate.

-The line of credit is governed under a loan agreement.
-The loan agreement contains standard covenants, including affirmative financial covenants, such as the maintenance of a minimum fixed charge coverage ratio, and negative covenants, which, among other things, limit the incurrence of additional indebtedness, loans and equity investments, disposition of assets, mergers and consolidations, and other matters customarily restricted in such agreements.
+The Company has a revolving line of credit with PNC Bank of \$5,000,000 at August 31, 2021.
+As described in more detail on Note 18 entitled "Subsequent Events," this line of credit was increased from \$3,000,000 to \$5,000,000 effective as of August 31, 2021.
+No amounts were outstanding under the line of credit as of August 31, 2021 or 2020.
+Outstanding advances under the line of credit bear interest at a rate equal to the daily LIBOR plus 2.50%.
+The line of credit matures on February 22, 2022.
+The line of credit is governed under an amended and restated loan agreement.
+The loan agreement contains covenants, including affirmative financial covenants, such as the maintenance of a minimum fixed charge coverage ratio, and negative covenants, which, among other things, limit the incurrence of additional indebtedness, loans and equity investments, disposition of assets, mergers and consolidations and other matters customarily restricted in such agreements.
 Under the loan agreement, the Company is subject to a minimum fixed charge coverage ratio of 1.10:1.00.
-As of August 31, 2020, the Company was in compliance with all debt covenants.
+As of August 31, 2021, the Company was in compliance with all debt covenants.
+As of August 31, 2021, NTIC did not have any letters of credit outstanding with respect to the letter of credit sub-facility available under the revolving line of credit with PNC Bank.